Wildfire Mitigation Planning

 It all starts with predictive risk modeling

-Logic20/20 provides an enterprise risk management framework to guide your utility in operationalizing predictive insights.
+Logic20/20 provides an enterprise risk management framework to guide your utility in operationalizing predictive insights to address wildfire risks.
 The same principles apply to wildfire risk mitigation as to other risk modeling.

 process step 1